yeshua453/website/docs/controls/image.md

 ### `color_blend_mode`

 Used to combine `color` with the image.
-Property value is [`BlendMode`](/docs/reference/types/blendmode) enum.

-The default is `BlendMode.COLOR`.
 In terms of the blend mode, color is the source and this image is the destination.

+Value is of type [`BlendMode`](/docs/reference/types/blendmode) and defaults to `BlendMode.COLOR`.

 ### `error_content`